Gaither Junior Fellows Program

 James C. Gaither Junior Fellows provide research assistance to scholars working in Carnegie programs.
 You may learn more about their programs by visiting Carnegie's homepage.
 Gaither Junior Fellows have the opportunity to conduct research for books, co-author journal articles and policy papers, participate in meetings with high-level officials, contribute to congressional testimony, and organize briefings attended by scholars, journalists, and government officials.

 Fellows are selected from a pool of candidates nominated by several hundred participating universities and colleges.
 Positions are paid, full-time positions for one year.
-The current salary is $1,750.00 per semi-monthly pay period ($42,000 per year).
-A full benefits package is also provided.
-James C. Gaither Junior Fellows will spend one year (beginning August 1, 2021) at Carnegie in Washington, DC working with Carnegie’s senior scholars in the following fields for the 2021-22 fellowship year:
+The semi-monthly salary is $1,875 (equivalent to $45,000 annually) subject to federal, state and local taxes.
+A generous benefits package is provided, including medical, dental and life insurance as well as vacation leave.
+Gaither Junior Fellows are responsible for their own housing arrangements.
+Gaither Junior Fellows will be provided up to $1,500.00 (grossed up for taxes) in relocation support but are otherwise responsible for their own housing arrangements.
+The fellows begin work September 1, 2023 at Carnegie in Washington, DC working with Carnegie’s senior scholars in the following fields for the 2022-23 fellowship year:

 - Democracy, Conflict, and Governance